vrypan/jekyll-post-via-web/README.md

 ```

 ## Support this project
-I've worked on jekyll-post-via-web by "stealing" time from my main project, [BigStash](https://www.bigstash.co).

-**If you'd like to support this project**, just have a look at my company's blog, [blog.bigstash.co](http://blog.bigstash.co)
-&mdash;just visiting would mean a lot to me.
-Thank you!
+If you'd like this project, consider [donating a fraction of bitcoin](https://blog.vrypan.net/support.html).
+Thank you in advance!

 ## Copyright
 Panayotis Vryonis, [vrypan.net](https://www.vrypan.net)